saikotek/docs/pages/storage_and_backup/file_storage/enterprise_file_storage/netapp_control_panel/guide.en-asia.md

 ![Snapshot delete](images/manage_enterprise12.png){.thumbnail}

-Inside the popup window that will open, click on `Delete a snapshot`{.action} to start snapshot deletion operation.
+Inside the popup window that will open, click on `Delete a snapshot`{.action} to start the snapshot deletion operation.

 ![Snapshot delete confirmation](images/manage_enterprise13.png){.thumbnail}